These Brussels Sprouts are jam-packed full of flavor with texture to spare

 - Peel back any outer leaves that are yellow or blemished.

-- Using a paring knife, trim off the bottom stem of the sprouts, then slice each sprout in half lengthwise.
+- Using a paring knife or chef's knife, trim off the bottom stem of the sprouts, then slice each sprout in half lengthwise.
 If your sprouts are especially large, you can slice them again into fourths.
 Some of the leaves will fall off the Brussels sprouts - but don't discard them.
 They will become extra crispy little bites of texture when roasted and are my favorite pieces.

-- In a large mixing bowl, toss the Brussels sprouts with a small amount of oil and salt until evenly distributed, then transfer to your parchment-lined baking sheet.
+- In a large mixing bowl, toss the Brussels sprouts with a small amount of oil and salt until evenly distributed, then transfer them to your parchment-lined baking sheet.
 Make sure that your baking sheet is large enough to accommodate the Brussels sprouts without too much crowding as this will help them to brown and crisp better.

 - Carolina Reaper 800,000-3,200,000 SHU